NDevTK/OriginMarker/security.md

 #### 4.4.2.
 Invisible Character Injection (e.g., "Emoji Smuggling") in Custom Markers

 - **Mechanism:** An attacker tricks a user into setting a custom marker for an origin that contains invisible Unicode characters (e.g., zero-width spaces U+200B, zero-width joiners/non-joiners U+200D/U+200C) .
 These characters are not visible but are part of the string data.
+Unicode allows invisible characters to be embedded within emojis, potentially hiding instructions or distorting tokenization[cite: 94, 136].
 - **Potential Impact:** Covert data encoding within bookmark titles, evasion of detection by security tools that only scan for visible characters, or unexpected rendering/behavior in other applications that process bookmark data .
 - **Relevant OriginMarker Component(s) Affected:** Custom marker strings, user input handling .
 - **Severity:** Medium .